 How to save yourself from a disappointment

 I have written a few blogs about impatience and Tico Time.
-Those blogs will give you a good idea what I am talking about.
-If you want a whole nation to adjust to your behavior pattern, you are in for a big disappointment.
+Those blogs will give you a good idea of what I am talking about.
+Unfortunately, if you want a whole nation to adjust to your behavior pattern, you are in for a big disappointment.

 You should do yourself and us a favor by looking for a short-term furnished rental and pay by the month.
 In all my years of working in Costa Rica real estate, I have had a few Type A personalities succeed in adjusting to living in Costa Rica.
 It really didn’t matter how hard they worked to make it a success (and so did I).